federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 #### Bring all them together

 We have successfully linked AWS Lambda with AWS RDS, how can we trigger this Lambda every time a message is published over MQTT?
 To do it we will use an _AWS IoT rule_ who listen for every message that arrives for a certain topic and then does an action with this message.
-In this case the action will be to invoke the Lambda function precedentemente creata.
+In this case the action will be to invoke the Lambda function previously created.
 On the AWS IoT console click Act->Rules->Create, here we have to perform a query using an [SQL-like syntax](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html).
 We want to save all the _MQTT payload_, plus a _timestamp_ and the _client id_ of the publisher.
-La query dunque sarà
+The query is:

 ```
 SELECT *, timestamp() as timestamp, clientid() as clientid FROM '/board'